zpangwin/witcher2-mod-merges/README.md

 * [908-The Scent of Incense Fix by Divius](https://www.nexusmods.com/witcher2/mods/908)
 * [887-Draugirs now correctly drop trophies fix by Klubargutan](https://www.nexusmods.com/witcher2/mods/887)
 * [885-Wild Hunt journal entries fix and ability to discuss the Wild Hunt poem with Dandelion on Iorveths path by Klubargutan](https://www.nexusmods.com/witcher2/mods/885)
+* [832-Meliteles Heart - Combat Stats Fixes by AWP3RATOR](https://www.nexusmods.com/witcher2/mods/832) - clean version of mod 799-Melitele's Heart As It Was MEANT to BE by thebunnyrules; does not break tutorial or add extra undocumented shit like thebunnyrules version